ak-krajewska/book-scraper/documentation/braindump.md

 This is a weird data structure but I'm going to keep it just so I can fit it with the example code, hopefully.

+#### Iterate through the pages to scrape

+Figured out how to go through the pages.
+I mostly based this on the article example, except that the article had "base_url" a variable that was previously not defined.
+But if you use just "url" it gets wacky.

 ### Attempt to use Medium article

 **Summary:** The code given in the article doesn't run and I am giving up on it.
 Read this section for the saga.